James Bradley (basketball)

+James Bradley Jr. (November 7, 1955 – April 12, 2023) was an American basketball player.
+He played college basketball for the Connors State Cowboys and Memphis Tigers.
+Bradley was a second round selection of the 1979 NBA draft by the Atlanta Hawks.

+Playing career

-James Bradley (born November 7, 1955) is an American former basketball player.
-He played at Melrose High School in Memphis, Tennessee, where he won a Tennessee state basketball championship and went undefeated during his senior season.
+Bradley played at Melrose High School in Memphis, Tennessee, where he won a Tennessee state basketball championship and went undefeated during his junior season.
+His jersey was retired by the school on February 13, 2023.

 Bradley played one season collegiately for the Connors State Cowboys, where he was an NJCAA Honorable Mention selection in 1976, before he transferred to play for his hometown Memphis Tigers.
 He was a two-time first-team All-Metro selection and led the Tigers in rebounding during his final two seasons.

 Bradley was selected in the 1979 NBA draft as the 35th overall pick by the Atlanta Hawks but never played in the National Basketball Association (NBA).

+Death

+Bradley died in Memphis, Tennessee, on April 12, 2023, at the age of 67.